Brace for impact: ECDLP challenges for quantum cryptanalysis: Challenges calibration: Quantum resources

 Three inflection points explain the downward trend in the algorithmic dots.
 First, after 2012, practical surface code techniques made logical-to-physical translations possible \cite{fowler2012surface,Fowler2009_SurfaceCodeCosts,jones2012layered,Bravyi2012}.
 Second, for ECDLP, concrete logical counts appeared in 2017 and improved in 2020 \cite{Roetteler2017_ECC,Haner2020}.
 Architectural costing (active volume) and alternative encodings then pushed physical counts lower in 2023 \cite{Litinski2023_ECC,Gouzien2023_ECC}.
-Third, in 2024--2025, cheaper non-Clifford supply (cultivation) and compression-robust period finding reduced RSA-2048 below a million noisy qubits, and by analogy suggest mid-$10^5$ to low-$10^6$ for ECC-256 pending a dedicated ECDLP analysis \cite{Gidney2024_MSCultivation,Gidney2025_RSA2048}.
+Third, in 2024--2026, two distinct threads appeared: direct output compression lowered ECDLP width, while architectural and factory advances drove RSA-2048 from below one million noisy qubits toward the $10^5$ regime \cite{Chevignard2026_ECDLP,Gidney2024_MSCultivation,Gidney2025_RSA2048,Webster2026_Pinnacle}.
+The former mainly changes width-versus-work tradeoffs, whereas the latter shows how much architecture alone can move the physical count.
 Cross-stack studies that sweep hardware parameters provide useful checks \cite{Webber2022,Beverland2022,gheorghiu2019benchmarking}.

 On the hardware side, superconducting platforms (IBM, Google) emphasize dense 2D arrays with fast cycles; trapped-ion platforms (Quantinuum, IonQ) trade speed for fidelity and provide native all-to-all connectivity within zones; neutral-atom arrays (Pasqal, QuEra, Atom) scale quickly in qubit count while fault-tolerant demonstrations are still maturing.
 A complementary superconducting path is the bosonic \emph{cat-qubit} approach pursued by Alice \& Bob, which leverages strong noise bias to lower physical-to-logical overhead \cite{AliceBobRoadmap2024Long,EETimes2025_AliceBob,AliceBobHelium2023}.
 Public roadmaps show ambitious growth in both qubit count and quality.
 These ingredients determine the viable code distance and factory throughput that underlie the dashed lines \cite{IBM2016_5Q,IBM2017_17Q,IBM2020_65Q,IBM2021_Eagle127,IBM2022_Osprey433,IBM2023_Condor1121,IBM_Roadmap2025,Kelly2015_Nature9Q,Google2017_Bristlecone,Arute2019_Sycamore53,GoogleRoadmap2023,Quantinuum2021_H1,Quantinuum2023_H2,Quantinuum2024_H2upgrade,QuantinuumRoadmap2024,Linke2017_PNAS5Q,IonQ2019_11Q,IonQ2021_23Q,IonQ2022_32Q,IonQRoadmap2025,Pasqal2020_256Q,Atom2023_1180Q,Atom2025_3000Q,NeutralAtomRoadmap2024}.